The Franchise King®

 Stop.

-I still have several friends that are franchisees of this franchise.
+I have several friends that are used to be franchisees of this franchise.
 Marshall, who handles things in Florida is a serious hoot.
-Barney, the most talented franchise broker in all of Ohio, is good people.
-Keld is just the nicest guy.
+Barney, the who was the most talented franchise broker in all of Ohio before he sold his business, is good people.
+And Keld is just the nicest guy.
 So, I’m not going to try to totally demolish their report.
 I just want to add some food for thought, as I wrap this post up.

 1. What data-compilation firm did the work?